-This weekend’s historic storm may cause more than just localized flooding and higher river levels.
-Prolonged or intense rainfall increases the chances of shallow landslides on hillsides and other steep slopes.
+Intense periods of rain on top of heavy snowpack like we’re seeing now increases the chances of shallow landslides.
 During these rain events, some of the rainwater flows across the surface to nearby streams and rivers, some is captured by plants and other vegetation, and some of the water infiltrates the ground.
 With enough rainwater infiltrating the ground, soils can weaken and slide.

 Think of building sand castles with buckets on the beach–with the right amount of water, the grains of sand bind together to form a near-perfect cast of the bucket, but if too much water is added, the sand cannot hold its form and collapses under its own weight.
 Soil saturation has a similar result on a steep slope.
 With enough rain, the soil becomes saturated and begins to lose strength, increasing the chances of a landslide.